The Growth of Our Worship Community

 1974 The interior of the church was renovated during the summer and early fall.
 Member Richard Foose was the designer.
 The overflow room (originally the Sunday School room) was incorporated into the church sanctuary, by removing the folding doors and partitions.
 These renovations were dedicated Nov 24.
 During the renovations, services were held in Spangler Hall.

 1975 A new roof was placed on the Parish Hall.
+The Daughters Group was disbanded.
+It had started as early as 1947.

 1979 A Homecoming Sunday was held on June 4.
 The 125th Anniversary celebration concluded with a banquet Sept 22.
 The Spangler Hall Mortgage was burned Feb 11.